Overseas qualified teachers

 If you have completed your teaching qualification outside of Australia or New Zealand then the Teacher Registration Board of Western Australia (TRBWA) will complete a qualification assessment of your initial teaching qualification(s) as part of your registration application.
 Information on the qualification requirements is listed in the Qualifications Policy.

 You may seek advice from the Board before applying for teacher registration to check if your teaching qualification(s) meets the requirements for registration.
-Please submit the form Request for Qualification Advice along with the appropriate fee.
+Please submit a Request for Qualification Advice (online form) available via Teacher Login, along with the appropriate fee.

 English language requirements